The Karl Daymond Bursary Fund

-After the death in 2017 of our founder Karl Daymond, all four of Karl’s Singing Clubs, Usk, Chepstow Castle, Forest of Dean and Duke’s Yard, decided to jointly collect money for an on-going bursary fund to help young musicians starting out on their careers.
-In addition to the bursary fund, money raised at concerts and events over the following years has been divided between iNeed (a local refugee organisation that Karl had supported), Chepstow Mencap, St David’s Hospice, and the Usk Mayor’s Charities.
+After the untimely death in 2017 of our founder Karl Daymond, all four of Karl’s Singing Clubs (as they then were): Usk, Chepstow Castle, Forest of Dean, and Duke’s Yard, decided to jointly collect money for an on-going bursary fund to help young musicians starting out on their careers.
+In addition to the bursary fund, money raised at concerts and events over the following years has been donated to charities close to Karl’s heart: Chepstow Mencap, St David’s Hospice, the Welsh Refugee Council, Kaleidoscope, the Usk Mayor’s Charities, and Community Music Chepstow (an initiative that supports music lessons for local children who otherwise might not be able to afford them).

 Karl had initiated the bursary project himself, and the first recipient, in 2012, was one of Karl’s students, local boy Michael Lowe.
 Michael is now successfully carving out a career for himself as a professional singer.